-The Capital Region Chapter sponsors educational events to highlight current issues in reproductive rights on the national and state level.
+The Capital Region Office sponsors educational events to highlight current issues in reproductive rights on the national and state level.
 We continue to monitor threats to the availability of reproductive health care in services affected by hospital mergers, medical insurance inequity, Medicaid funding, and all intrusions into reproductive decision-making by a woman and her physician.

 Students' Civil Liberties Issues

 The Capital Region Office is dedicated to informing young persons of their rights at school and in the community by holding workshops informing teens of their rights at school, in the community, and when encountering law enforcement.

 The legal committee answers many complaints concerning legal rights and civil liberties.
 We have an active group of dedicated attorneys who selflessly give of their time and effort.
 They have:

 - Drafted a letter, available to inmates on request, clarifying what legal material must be made available to them.